Originally published on December 21, 2020. Last updated September 10, 2021.

-When it comes to your CTA button, every design decision matters.
-After all, your email’s call to action is the driving force behind your entire campaign.
-You want readers to take action — whether you’re asking them to register for an event, make a purchase or read more of your content.
+Your email’s call to action is the driving force behind your entire campaign.
+You want readers to take a step forward in their buyer journey— whether you’re asking them to register for an event, make a purchase or read more of your content.

-Color is one of the most significant features in making your CTA button noticeable and actionable.
-But how do you know which color to choose?
-Today, we’ll take a closer look at how brands choose the best CTA button color for their emails.When it comes to your CTA button, every design decision matters.
-After all, your email's call to action is the driving force behind your entire campaign.
-Click To Tweet
+Color is one of the most significant elements in making your CTA button noticeable.
+But which color converts best?
+Let’s take a closer look at how brands choose the best button colors for their emails and landing pages.

-Often, a brand will choose a CTA button color that matches its logo color (which typically appears in the header).
-Here’s what a matching scheme looks like in action with HelloFresh — peep the lime-colored logo and coordinating CTA button.
+Here’s what a matching scheme looks like in action with HelloFresh.
+Check out the lime-colored logo and coordinating CTA button.

 Subject line: Get $90 off!
 Avoid the crowds, get dinner delivered.

-It’s also easy to spot these pale pink CTA buttons that perfectly align with Billie’s color scheme.
+It’s also easy to spot these pale pink CTA buttons that perfectly align with all of Billie’s brand colors.

 Subject line: Need a gift?

-Likewise, Instacart also updates its CTA button color from email to email, with one green button and one orange button seen here.
-Both green and orange are Instacart brand colors.
-But the company switches things up within this basic color palette to find the most appropriate color for each message.
+Another way to make sure your CTA stands out is by using different CTA colors while sticking to your brand kit.
+For instance, Instacart updates its CTA button color from email to email, using one green button and one orange button shown below.
+Both green and orange are Instacart brand colors, but the company makes colors pop more by switching things up within their brand color palette to match the most appropriate color for each message.